Uruk: Cuneiform tablets

 A number of Proto-cuneiform clay tablets were found at Uruk.
-About 190 were Uruk V period (c.
+Around 190 were Uruk V period (c.
 3500 BC) "numerical tablets" or "impressed tablets", 1776 were from the Uruk IV period (c.
-3300 BC), 3094 from the Uruk III period (c.
+3300 BC), 3,094 from the Uruk III period (c.
 3200–2900 BC) which is also called the Jemdet Nasr period.
 Later cuneiform tablets were deciphered and include the famous SKL, a record of kings of the Sumerian civilization.
 There was an even larger cache of legal and scholarly tablets of the Neo-Babylonian, Late Babylonian, and Seleucid period, that have been published by Adam Falkenstein and other Assyriological members of the German Archaeological Institute in Baghdad as Jan J. A. Djik, Hermann Hunger, Antoine Cavigneaux, Egbert von Weiher, and Karlheinz Kessler, or others as Erlend Gehlken.
 Many of the cuneiform tablets form acquisitions by museums and collections as the British Museum, Yale Babylonian Collection, and the Louvre.
 The latter holds a unique cuneiform tablet in Aramaic known as the Aramaic Uruk incantation.
-The last dated cuneiform tablet from Uruk was W22340a, an astronomical almanac, which is dated to 79/80 AD.
+The last dated cuneiform tablet from Uruk was W22340a, an astronomical almanac, which is dated to 79 or 80 AD.

 The oldest known writing to feature a person's name was found in Uruk, in the form of several tablets that mention Kushim, who (assuming they are an individual person) served as an accountant recording transactions made in trading barley – 29,086 measures barley 37 months Kushim.